 Have you ever tried to crochet a blanket and no matter what stitches you tried, it just wasn’t right?
 Or have you ever made a blanket and had to frog it so many times you lost count?
 That was definitely the case with this Warm & Cozy Camo Look Crochet Blanket.
 Oh sure, it’s very warm and snuggly and my family absolutely loves it, but I’ll be honest, there were many months where it sat on the floor under my work table, unfinished, mocking me.
-That yarn should feel lucky I didn’t burn it.
-I wouldn’t do that to innocent yarn, though, it was all my fault and in my head.

-Warm & Cozy Camo Look Crochet Blanket
+Warm & Cozy Camo Look Crochet Blanket Materials